pharaohmak/pharaohmak/README.md

 - **UX/UI Design:** Elevating user experiences through intuitive and visually appealing interfaces.

-### 🌟 Projects

-- [Ship Handling Calculator App](#) - The Ship Handling Calculator App project focused on developing a valuable tool for ship captains and navigators, simplifying complex calculations essential for safe and efficient ship handling.
-This app aids in determining stopping distance, turning radius, and maneuvering, providing critical support for maritime operations.
-The Ship Handling Calculator App has become an essential tool for ship navigators, significantly enhancing safety and efficiency in ship handling.
-By simplifying complex calculations and providing reliable results, the app supports better decision-making and contributes to safer maritime operations.

-- [Outcome Legal Website](#) - The Outcome Legal Website project involved creating a sleek, professional, and user-friendly website for a legal services client.
-The primary goal was to showcase their products and services while providing an excellent user experience.
-My role encompassed the entire web development process, from design to deployment, ensuring the final product met and exceeded the client’s expectations.
-The Outcome Legal Website project resulted in a professional online presence that effectively showcases the client’s products and services.
-The website met the client’s goals by providing an excellent user experience, increasing their online visibility, and facilitating client engagement through easy-to-use contact forms and a CMS.

-- [Ajack Mobile Mechanic Website](#) - For the Ajack Mobile Mechanic project, I leveraged best practices in HTML, CSS, and JavaScript to develop a comprehensive website that offers a seamless user experience.
-The primary goal was to create a user-friendly, responsive, and visually appealing site that effectively showcases the services offered by Ajack Mobile Mechanic.
-By focusing on these aspects, I created a professional and engaging website for Ajack Mobile Mechanic that not only attracts potential customers but also provides them with an easy and enjoyable browsing experience.

-- [Omarang Association Website](#) - The Omarang Association project was centered on building a compelling and engaging website to promote donations and volunteer participation to support the foundation’s initiatives.
-The website was designed to inspire visitors to contribute and get involved by highlighting the foundation’s mission, impact, and opportunities for support.
-By focusing on these elements, I created a powerful and engaging website for the Omarang Association that effectively communicates their mission and inspires visitors to support the foundation through donations and volunteer efforts.

 ### 📧 Let's Connect
 Feel free to reach out for collaboration, inquiries, or just to connect: